 Highlights: Traditional weaving, Folklore, Kishuthara, Landscape photography

-Suggested Read: 10 Invigorating Adventure Sports In Bhutan You Must Try
+Suggested Read: 10 Invigorating Adventure Sports In Bhutan You Must Try In 2022

 Ura village in Bhutan is another great sight for photography due to its traditional architecture.
 The village is located at an altitude of 3100 meters above sea level in one of the highest valleys of Bhutan.
 It will take around 1 hour and 30 minutes to reach Ura village from Chamkar.
 During winters, this highland village turns into a snow-clad beauty.
 The place is also famous as the birthplace of many politicians of Bhutan.
 Moreover, during the spring the entire valley blooms with the vistas of soul-pleasing flowers.
 To experience the best of Bhutan villages, a visit to Ura is a must.
 Like many other villages, it is also an awe-inspiring trekking site.

 Highlights: Ura Yakchoe Festival, nomadic lifestyle, photography

 You must have heard about villages that are run by people but this is a village that was started by people.
 It is located opposite to Wangduephodrang Dzong.
 This village has its own eccentricities and folklore.
 Therefore, anyone willing to attend cultural shows should definitely pay this village a visit.
 It is one of the best Bhutan villages in terms of natural beauty.